 Represented by Amanda Leuck of Spencerhill Associates.

-Shaila Patel is a member of the Society of Children's Book Writers and Illustrators and the Romance Writers of America.
+Shaila Patel is a member of the Romance Writers of America.
 She's a pharmacist by training, a medical office manager by day, and a writer by night.

 The Personal Stuff: